I. Course Prefix/Number: MKT 151

 VI.
 Sequence of Topics

-Evaluating the changes in the marketplace that impact customer service strategy, including global
+Evaluating the changes in the marketplace that impact customer service strategy, including global and multicultural issues

 Customer retention, and growth – customer relationship management